Adaptive, locally-linear models of complex dynamics

 Principled approaches for the segmentation of time series include those of change-point detection \cite{Guralnik1999,Takeuchi2006,Wang2012,Liu2013,Chen2013,Omranian2015,Preus2014,Kawahara2007}, which aim to identify structural changes in the time series but often focus on the location of change-points or forecasting, instead of the underlying dynamics \cite{Chen2013,Wang2012,Preus2014,Liu2013,Kawahara2007,Omranian2015}.
 Other techniques such as hidden Markov models \cite{Bryan2015,Stanculescu2014,Gallagher2013}, assume that the global dynamics are composed of a set of underlying dynamical states which the system revisits, without providing a parameterization of the underlying dynamical patterns \cite{Gallagher2013}.
 More recently, switching linear dynamical systems and autoregressive hidden Markov models \cite{Wiltschko2015,Linderman2016,Markowitz2018} were developed with the aim of providing such a parameterization, but they do so either by setting the number of breaks from the onset \cite{Guthery1974,Society1976}, or by assuming that there is a set of underlying dynamical regimes and that the system switches between them \cite{Chamroukhi2013,Linderman2016,Stanculescu2014,Bryan2015,Wiltschko2015,Markowitz2018}.

 Here, we combine the simplicity of linear dynamical systems with a likelihood-based algorithm for identifying dynamical breaks to construct interpretable, data-driven models of complex dynamics, with minimal \emph{a priori} assumptions about the breakpoints or the number of states.
 We approximate the full dynamics with first-order linear dynamical systems in short windows and use a likelihood-ratio test to estimate to what extent newly added observations fit the same linear model, thus adaptively determining the size of the local windows.
-The global complex dynamics is therefore parameterized as a set of linear couplings within windows of various lengths.
+The global dynamics is therefore parameterized as a set of linear couplings within windows of various lengths.
 We analyze the resulting model space using hierarchical clustering with a new likelihood-based similarity measure and by examining the dynamical eigenvalue spectra in three illustrative systems: the Lorenz dynamical system and both posture and whole brain dynamics of the nematode \emph{C.~elegans}.
+In addition, we extend our analysis to higher-dimensional dynamics: electrocorticography (ECoG) recordings in non-human primates and a population of hundreds of neurons in mouse visual cortex.